victorgxn/victorgxn/README.md

 I code things and share how I do it on YouTube.

 ## 🗃️ Current Projects
-- All in one project
+- Shaping the future for content creators.

 ## 📢 Social Media
 - 🧑🏻 Instagram: [@codegxn](https://www.instagram.com/code.gxn)